plaid/pattern/README.md

 ### Webhooks and Websockets

 The Pattern server is configured to send a message over a websocket whenever it receives a webhook from Plaid.
-On the client side have websocket listeners defined in `src/components/Sockets.jsx` that wait for these messages and update data in real time accordingly.
+On the client side websocket listeners defined in `src/components/Sockets.jsx` wait for these messages, update data in real time and display a message to say that a webhook has been received.

 # Plaid Pattern - Server